-Domain Appetite Financial Cautious Limited financial impacts or losses are accepted if Threshold - 16 they yield upside opportunities elsewhere in HDFT.
-Minimum cash balance retained for a trust our size Workforce Cautious Seek options to deliver safe and effective patient care Threshold - 16 and outcomes with limited workforce risks only if it could yield patient care opportunities elsewhere in the Trust
+Domain Appetite Domain Appetite Domain Appetite Clinical Minimal Appetite for taking very limited Financial Cautious Limited financial impacts or Reputational Minimal Only prepared to accept the clinical risks if essential to losses are accepted if they possibility of minor adverse Threshold - 12 patient care and outcomes.
+Threshold - 16 yield upside opportunities Threshold - 12 publicity if related to actions Such risks are properly assessed elsewhere in HDFT. that are essential to the safe with mitigating controls in place Minimum cash balance and effect patient care and retained for a trust our size outcomes Operational Cautious Risk Management capabilities in Workforce Cautious Seek options to deliver safe Regulation Averse Zero appetite for any decisions place to meet regulatory and effective patient care that present risks to the Trust Threshold - 16 standards to deliver safe and Threshold - 16 and outcomes with limited Threshold - 8 maintaining its CQC registration effective patient services. workforce risks only if it and complying with the law Robust oversight processes in could yield patient care place opportunities elsewhere in the Trust